gavesh-uhh/nibm-tools/README.md

 `Work in Progress` Say goodbye to the original website’s hideous, eye-searing design!
 Now you can effortlessly view lectures, download past papers in bulk, and apply for exams without suffering through that visual nightmare.

 ------------
-Built with Svelte 5, TailwindCSS, TypeScript.
+Built with Svelte 5, TailwindCSS, TypeScript. <br>
 `Heads up - The Code is bad, dont expect much`

 ## Features